dominikbraun/timetrace/README.md

 timetrace edit project make-coffee
 ```

-Restore the project to it's state prior to the last edit:
+:fire: **New:** Restore the project to it's state prior to the last edit:

 ```
 timetrace edit project make-coffee --revert